 Sometimes lenders or end-investors hire third-party companies called subservicers to collect and process loan payments made by borrowers.
 Other times, the lender or end-investor acts as the servicer themselves and processes payments in-house.
 In other words, the person in the to line on your check.

 So how does Better make money without charging commission, fees, or servicing?

 Better doesn’t charge its borrowers any lender fees.
 We don’t pay our Mortgage Experts commission (so they can focus on support, not sales).
 And we don’t make money on interest payments, since we sell our loans to end-investors.
-So let’s dig into how we’re still able to offer the most affordable loans possible to our customers (backed by our Better Price Guarantee).
+So let’s dig into how we’re still able to offer the most affordable loans possible to our customers.

 1. Our technology finds the best investor matches for our borrowers